shapeoko/Docs/content/electronics.md

 ###Go For a Spin###

-Z-Axis --- Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
+Z-Axis --- (Counterclockwise) Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
 With the standard drive (M8 on Z, 20-tooth GT2 on X and Y), for the same distance travelled, the Z motor turns 8 times more than the X and Y motors.

 ###Another Spin###

-X-Axis --- the X- and Y-axis should move for the same duration for a given degree of movement.
+X-Axis --- (Counterclockwise) the X- and Y-axis should move for the same duration for a given degree of movement.

 ###And a Final Spin###

-Y-Axis --- make certain that the two motors for the Y-axis are rotating in opposite directions.
+Y-Axis --- (Both Clockwise and Counterclockwise) make certain that the two motors for the Y-axis are rotating in opposite directions --- the one which is for the right side of the gantry should turn clockwise, the one for the left should turn counter-clockwise.

 ---